DevonDeRaad/Fall.2022.RAD.workshop/week6/README.md

 #### 'n'
 > Number of mismatches allowed between stacks, i.e., putative loci, during construction of the catalog

 For each of these parameters we will iterate over a range of potential values, and then determine the optimal value based on the 'R80' cutoff, i.e., the value that returns the greatest number of polymorphic loci at an 80% completeness threshold.
-The exact values to iterate over and the designation of this 'R80' cutoff come from the paper (Lost in Parameter Space)[https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12775].
+The exact values to iterate over and the designation of this 'R80' cutoff come from the paper [Lost in Parameter Space](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12775).

-Today we will use the (RADStackshelpR)[https://github.com/DevonDeRaad/RADstackshelpR] R package to set up our initial optimization runs for the parameter 'm'.
+Today we will use the [RADStackshelpR](https://github.com/DevonDeRaad/RADstackshelpR) R package to set up our initial optimization runs for the parameter 'm'.
 The package README includes a link to an example bash script for setting up these optimization runs.
-If you are struggling with setting up these runs or any of the optimization details, I highly suggest following the README or vignettes (on the pkgdown site) for (RADStackshelpR)[https://github.com/DevonDeRaad/RADstackshelpR].
+If you are struggling with setting up these runs or any of the optimization details, I highly suggest following the README or vignettes (on the pkgdown site) for [RADStackshelpR](https://github.com/DevonDeRaad/RADstackshelpR).

 You will need to customize the following script to fit your dataset, and optimize the 'm' parameter.
 Begin by copying the following into a text editor of your choice:
 ```